bixycler/UniinfoNotes/pages/Brainstorm.md

 	  collapsed:: true
 		- The wholeness (the roundness) -> there's a center point in each circle, even invisible, common (shared) to all parts (arrows) of that circle -> the common
 		- The common -> all parts are linked together via that common (center) -> the wholeness
+	- Balance as the destination of all forces: equilibrium, optimum, flatness, roundness, ... id:: 6667c99a-792f-4230-9fc6-c5fae874daef
+	  :LOGBOOK:
+	  CLOCK: [2024-06-11 Tue 10:50:54]
+	  :END:
+	- Thread views: fractal circular blobs, tree, mountain range id:: 6662725e-0e8e-42ec-927f-0e53b996e20c collapsed:: true
+	  :LOGBOOK:
+	  CLOCK: [2024-06-11 Tue 10:48:10]
+	  :END:
+		- Transformation: simple circle of raw thread >-[add sub-circles]--> fractal circular blobs >-[extract head as "stalk", "stem", "branch"]--> tree >-[abstract the branches, leave only leaves (the canopy)]--> mountain range >-[stretch out]-> line (segment) >-[fold back]-> simple circle collapsed:: true
+			- With [the abstraction of body and extraction of head](((66669d80-3648-415c-b426-e8105cf6ef80))), a circle can refer to its sub-circles using heads of sub-circles.
+			- In the collapsed/folded view, the content of a circle is just
+			  `[context] before a [head] and after it`
+				- In the expanded/unfolded view, that content becomes
+				  `[context] before a [head](body of the sub-circle) and after it`
+				- Words in the context can be either other sub-circles' heads, i.e. keywords, or global non-key words (prepositions) whose content is not closed in a concrete circle but open to the collection of all contexts using them.
+				- These prepositions can have descriptions, or even definitions, but their true definition is the whole extension of contexts using them.
+That means a preposition can only be "understood" but cannot be transcluded (embedded, expanded, unfolded).
+					- These prepositions are "atoms" of the system, when the whole system is expanded/unfolded, the "raw thread" is nothing but a chain of prepositions, as component arrows.
+		- In a tree system, the path from root to a blob, i.e. the chain of heads of circular blobs, is the path/address of that blob, and the collection of all addresses create a branch system, an address space, a view cone. collapsed:: true
+			- The prepositions can be viewed as heads of circles in a meta-space outside of this address space, hence they cannot be unfolded within this space and can only be understood (unfolded) in the meta-space.
+				- Instances of prepositions: constants in a formula, global objects in a local object (function), numbers as ids of mathematical objects as well as name of physical objects in computer, [objects of Will's `ex`-world in Will's world](((66600918-71e0-4cad-b37d-6ceacd7df5eb))).
+		- There are many different views of the same collection of objects, expressed as different address spaces. collapsed:: true
+			- An address space A can build its structure based on another meta-space B, where each address on A, called "name" (local name, logical address), is translated to an address on B, called "address" (full address, physical address), like in Markdown syntax `[local.name](address/to/target/object)`.
+			- That namespace A is in general orthogonal to the underlying address space B, but can also reuse some parts of B to create "natural names", i.e. the names following the underlying structure.
+	-